 Publishers like to call this “armchair adventure,” because you get to sit at home in your comfy armchair and read about some poor idiot who lost his life—or certainly risked it.
 There have been more than a few such best-sellers, and publishers—and therefore we—are looking for more.
 So if you tried to sail around Cape Horn and got hijacked by pirates and left for dead on a deserted island, only to survive when you lashed together stale pretzels into a life raft, I’d like to hear from you.
 Or if you found yourself deep in an underwater cave, running out of air, facing off with a great white shark, please let me know.

 Also, if you climbed a mountain and had to eat your climbing partner to survive, or raced to the North Pole and wrestled a polar bear along the way, I’m the agent for you.

 Or anything similar provided that the adventure is of the nail-biting type and the writing is compelling.
-Note, you don’t need to be John Updike in writing this kind of thing, but please don’t be Forrest Gump, either.

 - Nonfiction Inspiration and Spirituality.